dennisahlqvist/small_solidity_contracts/README.md

 # small_solidity_contracts
-Many small solidity contract, not worth creating separate repos for
+Many small solidity contract, not worth creating separate repos for.
+Contracts where written long before they was commited here.